What to Do in Montreal : December Festivals and Events 2022

 Cirque de Boudoir Carnavalesque Snow Ball

 December 31, 2021 – January 1, 2022

 Dance is back, in crowds, with music, with lights, with… a kinky dungeon, gogo dancers, and visuals to make sure any recreational substances you’ve taken to ring in the new year have their desired effect amplified or at least… entertained.
 Anyway, lots of New Years events are happening, but this one is usually kinda more… well… It requires fetish or themed costumes.
 That’s an event, isn’t it?
 Info HERE.

 Upcoming and Announced

 Wow, now this is some lineup for the annual coldest dance party around.
-Oldsters will be psyched to do get together with other funk soul brothers under Fatboy Slim.
-Ambient music maker Bonobo comes round to spin the decks.
-It’s 12 nights you can pull out the big parka for and work up your own heat in the crowd.
+Tiesto, the Boiler Room, and Flume are among the guest DJs.
+Pull out the big parka and work up your own heat in the crowd.
 Info HERE.

 For Montreal Rampage’s daily events calendar, click HERE.
 If you have an event you would like to include, send an email to [email protected]